Lucas04-nhr/HUST-China_2024/wiki/human-practices.md

 After clarifying the significance and feasibility of our project, we visited Professor Divya Ail from Saclay University in Wuhan for further advice.
 After understanding our design, she suggested not using the adhesion module because it relies on strong hydrophobicity, which may not be specific enough in the complex agricultural environment.
 If the module adsorbs on bacteria, it could affect their growth by encapsulating them, potentially disrupting the microbial growth balance.
 After a thorough literature review and consideration, we decided to adopt Professor Ail's suggestion, removing the adhesion module and actively exploring other efficient ways to capture PET.

-{% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-08.webp" caption="Fig.8 HUST-China Members with Prof. Divya Ail" %}
+{% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-08.webp" caption="Fig.9 HUST-China Members with Prof. Divya Ail" %}

 In the same month, we visited Hubei Nitrogen Energy Biotechnology Co., a leading soil improvement company in China, pioneering in biological nitrogen fixation, emission reduction, and efficiency enhancement.
 They have significant expertise in the post-application of agricultural products.
 We sought to learn from them about product application methods.
 During our discussion about the applications of PET degradation products, they suggested we further explore high-value degradation products from Pseudomonas putida that can be directly utilized for plant growth, making product application more flexible and straightforward.
 Following this, we identified β-ketoadipic acid (β-KA) and rhamnolipids as targets by researching the metabolic pathways of TPA in Pseudomonas putida KT2440.

-{% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-09.webp" caption="Fig.9 HUST-China Members with Hubei Nitrogen Energy Biotechnology Co." %}
+{% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-09.webp" caption="Fig.10 HUST-China Members with Hubei Nitrogen Energy Biotechnology Co." %}

 We were pleasantly surprised to find that rhamnolipids have numerous benefits in agricultural production.
 They can act as biosurfactants, enhancing the adhesion of *E. coli* BL21 under surfactant conditions, thereby improving PET capture and degradation capabilities.
 Additionally, when added to fertilizers, rhamnolipids can enhance wetting, spreading, and penetration, increasing soil moisture retention and promoting plant growth, ultimately improving nutrient absorption efficiency.
 More importantly, rhamnolipids exhibit broad-spectrum effects against pathogens and have shown excellent control of certain fungal diseases, with widespread application in foreign agricultural production for crop disease prevention.
 Moreover, rhamnolipids possess chelation functions for trace and metal elements, helping to improve saline soil and reduce nutrient loss, ensuring fertilizer persistence, and alleviating soil compaction and heavy metal contamination.
 However, current fermentation production primarily relies on the pathogenic bacterium Pseudomonas aeruginosa, which poses certain safety risks.

 Ultimately, we abandoned the PHA synthesis pathway originally constructed in Pseudomonas putida KT2440, deleting the phaC1 gene; we chose rhamnolipid as our target product.
 To increase the carbon flux toward rhamnolipid synthesis during metabolism, we overexpressed phaZ to degrade PHA synthesized from β-hydroxyacyl-ACP, enhancing rhamnolipid synthesis.
 We also introduced the rhlAB genes into Pseudomonas putida to enable the synthesis of mono-rhamnolipids, replacing the original adhesion module function and enhancing PET capture capabilities while supplying plant growth and soil improvement needs.
 We re-established contact with Hubei Nitrogen Energy Biotechnology Co., and they expressed surprise at our findings.

 Next, we consulted Prof. Ning Kang from Huazhong University of Science and Technology regarding rhamnolipid production in Pseudomonas putida.
 Professor Ning focuses on biobig data and microbial community exploration and its applications in health and environmental fields.
 He suggested we utilize dry experiments to simulate metabolic flow, predict engineered bacteria's growth behavior, TPA absorption rates, and rhamnolipid product yields.
 By refining the genome-scale metabolic model of engineered Pseudomonas putida, we could assist future teams in further metabolic engineering of Pseudomonas putida while advancing the prospect of utilizing it for plastic degradation.

+{% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-17.webp" caption="Fig.11 HUST-China Members Prof. Kang Ning" %}

 In July, we met again with Professor Divya in Paris to report on our project progress and received further feedback.